Here and Gone: Why God Tells Us Man Is Finite (Psalm 103:15-16)

 A voice says, “Cry!”
 And I said, “What shall I cry?”
 All flesh is grass, and all its beauty is like the flower of the field.
 The grass withers, the flower fades when the breath of the Lord blows on it; surely the people are grass.

-The sort of repetition highlights the importance of this picture.
-It’s saying something to us and there are at least two things we need to takeaway.
-They are two points of contrast: 1) the finitude of man; and 2) the eternality of the gospel.
+This sort of repetition highlights the importance of this picture.
+It’s saying something to us and there are at least two things we need to take away.
+They are two points of contrast: the finitude of man; and the eternality of the gospel.

 The Finitude of Man

-It’s a brilliant metaphor — and extremely accessible.
+It’s a brilliant metaphor, and extremely accessible.
 Everyone knows about grass.
 It’s everywhere.
-No matter what kind it is — a highway ditch or the 18th hole — grass is the stuff that comes up from the ground, serves its purpose for a season, and then dies to be replaced with new grass.
-And David tells us now, like Isaiah, that man is like grass.
+No matter what kind it is—a highway ditch or the 18th hole—grass is the stuff that comes up from the ground, serves its purpose for a season, and then dies to be replaced with new grass.
+And David tells us, like Isaiah did, that man is like grass.
 You and me, we’re like grass.

 But do we really believe that?

 We certainly don’t feel it most times.
 Days can be long, not to mention years, or decades.
-The pace of change runs laps around the tick of the clock.
+The pace of change runs laps around the ticking of the clock.
 We yawn and carry on.
 We labor and get old.
 Sixty-years old is much different than a toddler just learning to walk.
 But we’re grass, I tell you, grass.
 A hundred years from now we’d be privileged to be in someone’s memory.
-Unless we make it in the history books, chances are two hundred years from now no one will know we existed.
+Unless we make it in the history books, chances are, 200 years from now, no one will know we existed.
 The houses we lived in will be gone.
-The things we built will be vanished.
+The things we built will have vanished.
 We flourished for a season, like a flower, but then we’re gone and our own residence knows us no more.

 The Gospel Is Everlasting

 Don’t leave “steadfast love” in a fog.
 Don’t put it away on a top shelf with other Christian lingo and biblical concepts.
 Connect the dots.
-The steadfast love of the Lord was preeminently seen in the death of Jesus and his raising from the dead three days later.
-There is the redemption God promised, the salvation that Psalm 103 and everyone since Adam have been looking for.
-Love is not everlasting, but love that is seen in a bleeding Savior who died for our sins, who suffered in our place, the righteous for the unrighteous that he might bring us to God; who said “it is finished!” and three days later was raised from the dead, who put the evil powers of this world to open shame and came out of the tomb victorious, who ascended to heaven and is seated (right now! right now!) at the Father’s right hand, who is reigning over a coming kingdom and who will himself come — this and all that it means, yes, this is from everlasting to everlasting.
+The steadfast love of the Lord was preeminently seen in the death of Jesus and His rising from the dead three days later.
+Therein lie the redemption God promised, the salvation that Psalm 103 and everyone since Adam have been looking for.
+Love is not everlasting, but love that is seen in a bleeding Savior who died for our sins, who suffered in our place, the righteous for the unrighteous that He might bring us to God; who said “it is finished!” and three days later was raised from the dead, who put the evil powers of this world to open shame and came out of the tomb victorious, who ascended to heaven and is seated (right now! right now!) at the Father’s right hand, who is reigning over a coming kingdom and who will Himself come—this and all that it means, yes, this is from everlasting to everlasting.